-What’s the Most Important Joint in the Body?
-We Settle the Debate
+16 Jan What’s the Most Important Joint in the Body?
+We Answer

-Many people think of the physical therapist only after an acute injury, and not when they’ve been dealing with chronic, nagging pain.
-Yet, in the example of joint pain, yours may be left over from an old injury, a badly healed surgery, or poor movement habits in sports, hobbies, or daily life.
+Many people think of the Physical Therapist only after an acute injury, and not when they’ve been dealing with chronic, nagging pain.
+In the example of joint pain, yours may be left over from an old injury, a badly healed surgery, or poor movement habits in sports, hobbies, or daily life, i.e., not just a current acute injury.
 Physical therapy can help you gain better range-of-motion, control, and even pain relief.
 So while articles pop up touting the most important joint, rest assured that it’s your “bad” one – whatever it is.
-The good news is that your “bad” knee/ankle/shoulder etc doesn’t have to keep that designation.
+The good news is that your “bad” knee/ankle/shoulder etc. doesn’t have to keep that title.
 With some quality physical therapy and effort, your most important joint can join the rest of the good ones.

 With free injury screenings and several convenient locations, you don’t have to wait.
 We’re locally owned and operated, with three locations serving Central Indianapolis: North Indy/Carmel, Fishers, and Zionsville.
 Schedule an appointment today with one of the highly-trained, excellent physical therapists at Body One.